Hoary Vervain, Hoary Verbena, Tall Vervain, Woolly Verbena

 Verbena stricta Vent. is the correct and accepted scientific name for this species of Verbena.
 It was named and described as such by Étienne Pierre Ventenat in Description des Plantes Nouvelles in 1800.

 The genus, Verbena L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 150 species in the Verbena genus (as of 6-1-21 when I wrote this page).
+As of 12-19-21 when this page was last updated, Plants of the World Online lists 150 species in the Verbena genus.
 It is a member of the plant family Verbenaceae with 31 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.